boredazfcuk/docker-icloudpd/README.md

 ## MANDATORY ENVIRONMENT VARIABLES

-apple_id: This is the Apple ID for the account you want to download files for.
+apple_id: This is the Apple ID for the account you want to download files for

 apple_password: This is the password for the Apple ID account named above.
-This is needed to generate an authentication token.
+This is needed to generate an authentication token

 ## DEFAULT ENVIRONMENT VARIABLES